zodimo/go-skia-support/docs/functional-parity-verification-plan.md

 ### Must Have (Blocking Issues)
 - ✅ All Skia test cases pass (or documented acceptable deviations)
+- ✅ **All dependent components tested:** Helper functions, models, and enums have independent test coverage
+- ✅ **Integration tests:** Components work together correctly as verified by tests
 - ✅ Edge cases handled identically to C++
 - ✅ Floating-point precision within acceptable tolerance (< 1 ULP for most operations)
 - ✅ No crashes or panics on valid inputs